urbanityllc/axthe/readme.md

 Things like header.pug, or footer.pug you would not name index.pug, you can put in ./public/includes

 ### A more concepts:
-- AXthe aims to be the most productive way to build any webapp, including mobile or CMS webapps.
+- AXthe aims to be the most productive way to build any web app, including mobile or CMS web apps.
 Specifically it aims to be better than the old productivity leader, LAMP, or even 'low code' tools.
 It make development fun, and productivity is fast, so that you can build rapid prototypes.
  - AXthe tech stack approach is to eschew client side .js, and rely heavily on SSR. ( I really like the word eschew).
 The server side route in express.js intercepts the http request and passes any dynamic data to pug.
 That is 90% of AXthe.
 In addition to productivity, SSR is better at SEO and security than any client/browser side .js.
 - AXthe is a designer friendly tech stack, so it is not just for front end and full stack developers.
-Even civilians, people not trained in software development can write professional grade webapps.
+Even civilians, people not trained in software development can write professional grade web apps.
 - AXthe stack also has AXthe npm module that has a few helper classes